-Last week our local market had organic chicken wings for half off.
-As much as Alex and I love chicken wings we definitely took advantage of the sale and stocked up.
-We had regular buffalo wings and the Tandoori wings this week and now I’m brainstorming what I want to do with the couple packs I have left next week.
+In the last week, we’ve had regular buffalo wings and the Tandoori wings this week and now I’m brainstorming what I want to do next!
 I have to say that these Tandoori wings were some of the best I’ve ever had.
 They’re packed full of flavor from a few different spices and the mint chutney dipping sauce just takes it over the edge.
 Bright, tangy, and herby I literally drenched each wing in the sauce and had to get up and make more it was that good.

 In an effort to find a no-nonsense Tandoori spice blend I decided I would just make my own.
 I used a recipe from Epicurious that worked out perfectly.
 I just scaled it to fit my needs.
 This is literally one of the easiest recipes on the blog.
 All you have to do is mix the spices together, toss with the wings, grill wings, and blend up the chutney.
 There’s hardly any mess either which is a huge relief when you cook multiple times a day and feel like your entire life is spent washing dishes.